Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/index.rst

 as being so alien to the C language, that it was like puring salt into the wounds of old C programmers.
 Hen the name C Salt (i.e.csalt).

+.. note:: This library does not uses ``char`` or ``unsigned char`` data types to represent characters, but instead to represent 8-bit integers.
+Within this library char values are represented in string literals and the ``str`` derived data type

 .. toctree::
    :maxdepth: 1
    :caption: Contents: